APWU Health Plan member FAQ

 Managing your claims

-Please submit a health insurance claim form to request payment for covered services under your High Option plan.
+Please submit a medical claim form to request payment for covered services under your High Option plan.

 Please submit a dental claim form to request payment for covered services under your High Option plan.